 Commissioner Schoenwald noted that the recommended firm, Marquis Aurbach Chtd, already has institutional knowledge of the matter.
 “This is the counsel that already had some involvement in the case, so they’re already on board a little bit,” he said.
 Chairman McKay confirmed the firm was involved in previous public records requests related to the case.
 The commission unanimously approved retaining the law firm to represent Eureka County in the high-profile lawsuit.

-Commissioner Mike Schoenwald, Chairwoman Rich McKay, Annelle Watts, Katelyn Ziemann hold ECC meeting in Crescent Valley.
+Commissioner Mike Schoenwald, Chairman Rich McKay, Annelle Watts, Katelyn Ziemann hold ECC meeting in Crescent Valley.

 Landmark shift to four-day workweek pilot program